Crio-Bytes/Database/Basics of MySQL/README.md

 ## Activity - 2

-Now, that you are well acquainted with tablecreation,update and insert commands.
+Now, that you are well acquainted with table creation,update and insert commands.
 You can take the next step ahead.
 SQL stands for **Structured Query Language** .Query is essential to learn as you wont be working with the whole data at a time.
 You need to be able to extract and evaluate data on the basis of conditions.
 To understand this better, Take example of a students database in school.
 A teacher has marks database of around 600 students.
 They need to give away awards to the 90% above scorers.
 Now, think how difficult it would be to go through the whole table of marks and calculate the percentage indiviually and get the names of te students who scored above 90%.
 This task can be done effortlessly if you know how to make queries on given conditions.